Featured image: Cathédrale Notre-Dame de Paris being engulfed by an inferno in April 2019. (The Mirror)

 Personal pursuits take us deeper, more existential.

-Yet, as individuals, we will still ceaselessly find ways to meaningfully comfort ourselves to be free agents in an otherwise nameless world; else we are passengers, passively subjugated.
-Surrendering oneself to a purpose is no easy task, though—especially when deeply held values are juxtaposed against Earth’s atomic emptiness.
+Yet, as individuals, we ceaselessly find ways to meaningfully comfort ourselves.
+We become free agents in an otherwise-nameless world, which passively subjugates us if we do not seek purpose.
+Surrendering ourselves to purpose like this is no easy task, though, for our deepest-held values can be too-easily juxtaposed against Earth’s atomic emptiness.

 At thunder and tempest,